andrinr/andrinr/README.md

 Hi there!
 I am currently doing a master in **Computational Science**.

 My interests are:
-🌐 3D technology for the web (three.js, webGL, webgpu)
+🌐 3D technology for the web
+🖥️ High Performance Computing
 🤖 Neural Networks
 🌊 Physical Simulations